LeonStansfield/tawnyAV/README.md

 ## Installation/Usage

 ## Todo
+- Create global variables for global things such as render resolution, resource file paths and to send signal when beat is detected, ect.
 - Rewrite installation + usage instructions for new rust rewrite
 - Add support to play videos and apply shader effects to videos
-- Create global variables for global things such as render resolution, resource file paths, ect.

 ## Bugs
  - Reset function on reaction diffusion is not working.
 It does not reset the state of the simulation and instead flashes the image then leaves the screen black